Breastfeeding: Breast surgery

 Breastfeeding can generally be attempted after breast augmentation or reduction surgery, however prior breast surgery is a risk factor for low milk supply.

 A 2014 review found that women who have breast implant surgery were less likely to exclusively breast feed, however it was based on only three small studies and the reasons for the correlation were not clear.

 A large follow-up study done in 2014 found a reduced rate of breastfeeding in women who had undergone breast augmentation surgery, however again the reasons were unclear.
 The authors suggested that women contemplating augmentation should be provided with information related to the rates of successful breastfeeding as part of informed decision making when contemplating surgery.

 Prior breast reduction surgery is strongly associated with an increased probability of low milk supply due to disruption to tissues and nerves.
 Some surgical techniques for breast reduction appear to be more successful than others in preserving the tissues that generate and channel milk to the nipple.
 A 2017 review found that women were more likely to have success with breastfeeding with these techniques.

-Transgender persons can attempt breastfeeding even after top surgery, which is a possible sex reassignment surgery.
-Mammary tissue regrowth and lactation can occur for transgender individuals who wish to breastfeed their infants.